Kos & Nisyros sailing holidays

 Gyali island

-The volcanic island of Gyali, Giali or Yali - Γυαλί (Greek for “glass”) isn't very sightly with its industrial vibe due to strip mining, yet is one the safest places in stronger Northerlies / Meltemi.
+The volcanic island of Gyali, Giali or Yali - Γυαλί (Greek for “glass”) isn't very sightly with its industrial vibe due to strip mining, yet is one the safest places in stronger northerlies / Meltemi.

 It consists of two distinct segments – connected by a narrow 250 m wide isthmus – the NE part almost entirely made of obsidian (volcanic glass, hence its name) and the SW part of pumice (volcanic ash).
 The water there is sometimes whitened by the mineral dust.